bright/new-www/content/blog/building-trust-through-code-meet-dominik.md

 Yes, in some sense the principles are the same – **both civil engineering and software development are about problem-solving**.
 The difference is that as your expertise grows in construction, you accumulate solutions for problems you face, and are ready to tackle most of them. **In software development, even with years of experience, you can still encounter issues that will keep you on your toes for days**.

 <div className="image">![quote](/images/dominik_quote_experience.png "")</div>

+Also, having close contact with clients in civil engineering has been beneficial in software development, especially in terms of **negotiating skills** and **the ability to explain technical issues** to people without a technical background.

+## So what are your tips for explaining to people without technical knowledge which software solution will be better?

+It depends on the issue, but usually, I try to present the problem from a business perspective.
+In some cases, **clients desire overly complicated features, which might lead to more errors needing later fixes**, thus increasing the software development workload that could have been allocated to other features.

+Therefore, **I always propose an alternative – a simpler solution, achieving the same goals, that will consume fewer resources and be less prone to bugs**.
+Highlighting the aspects of time and money helps non-technical stakeholders make informed decisions.